chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 }
 ```

+The json includes a `resources` object which takes regexs as keys and the resource name as a value to define the resources.
+It includes a `projects` object which has a regex for the key and an absolute path of the destination project file on disk as a value.

-The appSettings.json file below matches both of the `MainDatabase` and `AuthService` regexs above:
+`SomeProject`'s appSettings.json file below matches both of the `MainDatabase` and `AuthService` regexs above:

 ``` js
 {